If you are a backpacker the miraculous ancient place on land of India, Hampi is a perfect place to include in your Travel List.

 7. Old Palace

 Located in Anegondi, this palace served as the center of the kingdom for many years.
-The remains of the edifice has traces how the administrative meetings and records were held.
+The remains of the edifice have traces how the administrative meetings and records were held.

 Although a part of the Sacred Monuments the edifice was ceremoniously relevant.
 It is just outside the Vitthal temple.
 It was when scales were hung from the transom, and the Raya (the emperor) was ceremonially weighed against gold or jewels.
 These were then distributed amongst people of the kingdom.